The Elements of Typographic Style by Robert Bringhurst. The bible, that no designer should be without.

 Quartz for news (I'm a fan of their daily morning newsletter) and Medium for thoughtful bloggers.
 Both also happen to be stellar examples of digital design, where the annoying visual static—required for financial stability—is thoughtfully tamed.

 Adobe CC suite.
 Indesign being the centerpiece for me.
 Illustrator, Lightroom, After Effects and, yes, good old Bridge.
+I'm encouraged by my first uses of their new digital comping tool, XD Design.

 Slack for projects with multiple participants and many parts to keep track of.
 (E-mail is not the place to manage projects.)
 Well-integrated apps for iOS.